Atrial fibrillation (AFib) is a type of irregular heartbeat that affects

 This scar tissue then blocks the damaged electrical pathways that cause

-during other necessary heart surgery such as a heart valve repair.
+necessary heart surgery such as a heart valve repair.

 Call 303-442-2395 to schedule a consultation with Boulder Heart’s